-- 24% of respondents aged 13-17 years across Denmark, Hungary and the UK have received unwanted sexual messages and images in the last year, with girls being significantly more likely to experience this (30%) compared to boys (13%). - 24 % reported that they had received sexual comments on a photo they posted of themselves in the last year, with girls being significantly more likely to experience this (26 %) compared to boys (18 %). - 45% of respondents aged 13-17 years said that they have witnessed people their age editing photos of someone to make them sexual, for example putting their face on a pornographic image or placing sexual emojis over them.
+- 24 % of respondents aged 13-17 years across Denmark, Hungary and the UK have received unwanted sexual messages and images in the last year, with girls being significantly more likely to experience this (30 %) compared to boys (13 %). - 24 % reported that they had received sexual comments on a photo they posted of themselves in the last year, with girls being significantly more likely to experience this (26 %) compared to boys (18 %). - 45 % of respondents aged 13-17 years said that they have witnessed people their age editing photos of someone to make them sexual, for example putting their face on a pornographic image or placing sexual emojis over them.

-According to CYBERVAW (2018) study conducted in Slovenia, were the target population included primary and secondary school children between 12 and 19 years:
+According to CYBERVAW study, were the target population included primary and secondary school children between 12 and 19 years

-- 56 % of girls in primary school (12-15 years) have already experienced at least one form of cyberviolence - 65% of girls in secondary school (15-19 years) have already experienced at least one form of cyberviolence.
+- 56 % of girls in primary school (12-15 years) experienced at least on form of cyber violence - 65 % of girls in secondary school (15-19 years) experienced at least one form of cyberviolence

-The most frequent forms of violence they experienced were the following:
+The most frequent forms of violence were the following:

-- They were spreading false rumours about me - I received messages with inappropriate content - I received inappropriate, insulting comments about my appearance - I received photographs or video recordings that I didn't want to see.
+- They were spreading false rumours about me - I received messages with inappropriate content - I received inappropriate, insulting comments about my appearance - I received photographs or video recordings that I didn't want to see

-According to the study, girls are more often the victims of cyberharassment and they feel more vulnerable.
+According to the study, girls are more often the victims of cyber harassment and they feel more vulnerable.
 Compared to boys they are more worried, stressed out, frightened, powerless, upset, embarrassed and depressed.
-Boys mainly see cyberharassment as a form of fun, or they just don't care about it.

-Figure 3: Forms of cyberharassment (boys and girls 12-19 years old)
+Figure 3: Forms of cyber harassment (boys and girls 12-19 years old)